ErikBusk/MallCustomerSegmentation/README.md

-# Mall customer segmentation: Project overview
+# Shopping mall customer segmentation: Project overview

 ## Summary
 This projects examines a data set of customer data from visitors to a shopping mall.
 The purpuose is to identify which customer segment that is best for the mall to target with marketing efforts.